 About a year after that last miscarriage I was at my desk at the dental office.
 I was just about to clock out for lunch when the phone rang.
 The person calling asked for me by my first and last name.
 That was odd because our patients would only know me by my first name.
 But the caller wasn’t a patient.
 It was a chaplain at a nearby hospital, telling me that I needed to get to the ER right away because my husband was in a car accident.

 I was told that Jim (my husband) had fainted while driving on the highway.
 He was going about 55 MPH in the right lane.
 Once he passed out, he crossed three lanes of traffic and hit the cement median wall.
 His main injury was a fractured lower back.
 His car was totaled.

 After a full week in the Critical Care Unit, they were unable to determine why he temporarily lost consciousness on the day of the accident.
 But they suspected it had something to do with his heart.
-Before they released him, they implanted a small loop recorder to monitor it, and made him a brace for his back.
+Before releasing him, they implanted a small loop recorder to monitor it and made him a brace for his back.